hyperledger-archives/indy-sdk/doc/design/anoncreds/anoncreds-design.md

 /// Schema is public and intended to be shared with all anoncreds workflow actors usually by publishing SCHEMA transaction
 /// to Indy distributed ledger.
 ///
-/// It is IMPORTANT now POST Schema in Ledger and GET Schema from Ledger with correct seq_no to save compatibility with Ledger.
+/// It is IMPORTANT for current version POST Schema in Ledger and after that GET it from Ledger
+/// with correct seq_no to save compatibility with Ledger.
 /// After that can call indy_issuer_create_and_store_credential_def to build corresponding Credential Definition.
 ///
 /// #Params